Navigating the "Express.js Deprecated req.param(name)" Error

 app.get('/user/:id', (req, res) => {

-const userId = req.params.id; // This explicitly accesses route parameters.
+const id = req.params.id; // Use req.params for route parameters

 });